jsogarro/artOfCode/week4/problemSet3.md

 5) Create an Employee constructor that has name, salary and years properties.
 Add an employees property to the Dealership constructor that will keep track of the employees.

-6) Using the Spotify app in the [examples folder](https://github.com/jsogarro/artOfCode/tree/master/examples), add a method that will retrieve the top tracks and display them on the webpage as an ordered list.

-7) Using the Spotify API get an artist's related artists on the platform and display them to the webpage in the form of an unordered list.

-**Hint: For questions 6 and 7 you should use the [API Endpoint Reference](https://developer.spotify.com/web-api/endpoint-reference/) as your guide.**

-**Hint 2: You should read the as a refresher of how to create an ordered list [MDN reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol) and [ordered list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul).**
+6) In the Statics example (examples/stats) we did in class on Wednesday modify the code to calculate the sum, min, max and range of items in the array and display it to webpage.
+Look at the average example we did in class for guidance.

+7) Create a function called "mode," which will find the number in the user's input that appears the most.
+You should display the mode value to the screen.

 ## Writing Assignment
 Using your Medium account write a blog describing what the DOM is, what jQuery is and how we can use it make dynamic websites.
-Explain what events.
-Provide an example of an example of how you can add a click event to a button that will alert the message "YES!" when clicked.
+Explain what events are.
+Provide an example of how you can add a click event to a button that will alert the message "YES!" when clicked.